Learn something new every day

 The whip antenna used for Citizens Band (CB) radio applications is another example in this category.
 These tend to be portable and extendable, and operators may have to program them manually.
 Once set up, though, they work a lot like a standard car radio antenna.

 Dipoles are also popular antenna designs.
-Typically, they consist of two wires that are pointed in opposite directions and can be arranged vertically or horizontally.
+These typically consist of two wires that are pointed in opposite directions and can be arranged vertically or horizontally.
 One end of each wire usually is connected to a radio while the other end is allowed to hang freely.
-The dipole design is most commonly associated with the V-shaped rabbit ears or bunny ears used to help improve television (TV) reception.
+The dipole design is most commonly associated with the V-shaped “rabbit ears” or “bunny ears” used to help improve television reception.

 Television reception can be a tricky thing, particularly in dense urban areas or remote locations where signals have to travel great distances or around land masses like hills and mountains.
-Another one of the most common antenna designs associated with television reception are Yagi-Uda antennas, also known as directional or beam antennas.
-Generally, these consist of an array of dipole antennas and reflectors that help to focus the signal for better reception.
+Another one of the most common antenna designs associated with television reception is Yagi-Uda antennas, also known as directional or beam antennas.
+These usually consist of an array of dipole shafts and reflectors that help to focus the signal for better reception.
 Most are mounted on or otherwise attached to a roof, and they’re are also frequently used by amateur ham radio operators.

 A random wire, or zig-zag, antenna typically is a simple wire that is hung with one end connected to a ground wire and a radio.
 The wire is then arranged in a way that promotes the best reception or transmission, such as being strung between two trees.
 Random wire is commonly used for temporary reception or transmission of long-, medium-, or short-wave bands, and is popular with many military operations.